-Modern diet — especially wheat products — lifestyle, and medications often compromise the permeability & strength of our digestive tract, creating what is known as the “leaky gut” syndrome.
+Your intestines are designed to be impermeable (or resistant) to large protein molecules that your body may mistake as “invaders,” leading it to launch an “attack” by producing antibodies, which in turn leads to allergic reactions.
+The modern diet — especially wheat products — lifestyle, and medications often compromise the permeability and strength of our digestive tract, creating what is known as the “leaky gut” syndrome.
 When the gut becomes permeable to larger protein molecules, they can get into our bloodstream and trigger an immune response, resulting in symptoms of food allergies.

-- Increase intake of probiotics, eat foods such as yoghurt, kefir, natto, kimchi, and raw sauerkraut.
+- Increase intake of probiotics, eat foods such as yogurt, kefir, natto, kimchi, and raw sauerkraut

 - Eat fermentable fibers (starches like sweet potato, yam, yucca, etc.)

-- Avoid antibiotics (or get professional advice on what to take during your course to reduce negative affects), birth control pill, and NSAIDs (over the counter anti-inflammatory drugs)
+- Avoid antibiotics (or get professional advice on what to take during your course to reduce negative effects), birth control pills, and NSAIDs (over the counter anti-inflammatory drugs)

-- Use herbs such as slippery elm and marshmallow roots, which helps coat and heal the intestinal lining, and reduce inflammation
+- Use herbs such as slippery elm and marshmallow root, which help coat and heal the intestinal lining and reduce inflammation

 - Avoid refined carbohydrates, including refined sugar — which irritates the intestinal lining